FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/phase_and_phasestep/post_process_phase.md

 > **Note**
 >
-> See Processing commands: general usage for a description of the processing command parameters and values.
+> Note: See Processing commands: general usage for a description of the processing command parameters and values.